StuffLikeThat books

 All copies handsewn.

 Essentially, an initial run of ten copies is printed, then it's print on demand, usually in batches of ten.
-So if your requested title is out of stock I'll print it and send as soon as the print is dry.
+So if your requested title is out of stock I'll print it and send it as soon as the print is dry.

 .